amitg87/cheatsheet/shell/commands/unset.md

 # unset

     Unset values and attributes of shell variables and functions.
-    Some variables cannot be unset; also see readonly.
+    Some variables cannot be unset - readonly

 ## Synopsis